evolvingstuff/vdw2/content/posts/alaskan-resolutions-to-increase-vitamin-d.md

 5% Reduction in medical care cost due to the extra vitamin D (extremely conservative)

-&nbsp; &nbsp; <a href="/posts/does-less-sun-mean-more-disease" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Does Less Sun mean More Disease">Does Less Sun mean More Disease</a> video shows 3X fewer doctor after vitamin D levels were raised
+&nbsp; &nbsp; [Does Less Sun mean More Disease](/posts/does-less-sun-mean-more-disease) video shows 3X fewer doctor after vitamin D levels were raised

 So very conservative  cost savings would be 5% X $10,000 = $500